 Do not apologise, Chris.

-You were right, she should not have blushed.
+You were right, she shouldn’t have blushed.

 She said she wasn’t but you knew she was.
 Sexism has that effect.